nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 ## Publishing Messages

-Create a handler for the `Publish Message` button called `handleSubmit`, we've already referenced this in our button's html.
+Create a handler for the `Publish Message` button called `handleSubmit`, we've already referenced this in our button's HTML.
 The handler simply needs to read the values from the input fields and call `client.publish` with a stringified form of the data

 ```js
 function handleSubmit() {